54skyxenon/AOC-2024/README.md

 I'm back for AoC 2024, this time in PHP!

+## Reflections

+Went well generally speaking!
+I can see why people think PHP is a meme language, though there were some very useful functions I liked such as `var_dump` and `str_replace`.

+Days I personally struggled with: 14 (Part 2), 17 (Part 2)

 ## Input
 All input is read from TXT files under the `inputs/` folder that you need to make prior to executing any code.

 ## Environment Details
 My PHP version:
 ```bash
 $ php -v